When you allow yourself to be forgiving, you stop letting your negative feelings influence your life.

 For us baby boomers , there is no better time than now to find the courage to let go of the anger, resentments and hostilities that have built up over the years.

 Letting go of the anger is not easy.
 It demands a lot of work and time.
-But first you must make the decision that you want to pardon.
+But first you must make the decision.

 Think of how your negative feelings have affected your life and consciously decide that you are letting go of the past, and ending its control over you.